alex-bellon/wikipedia/README.md

 - [Mirror life](https://en.wikipedia.org/wiki/Mirror_life) is a hypothetical form of life with mirror-reflected molecular building blocks

 ### Cartography, Geography
+- [Aoshima](https://en.wikipedia.org/wiki/Aoshima,_Ehime) - an island in Ehime Prefecture, Japan, known for its large number of feline residents.
+Felines have been reported by news outlets to outnumber humans by ratios between 6:1 and 10:1, but as elderly inhabitants of the island have died, the ratio has greatly increased to almost 36:1.
 - [Aral Sea](https://en.wikipedia.org/wiki/Aral_Sea) - once the fourth largest lake in the world, has been shrinking since the 60s, when rivers that fed it were diverted for Soviet irrigation projects.
 - [Northeast megalopolis](https://en.wikipedia.org/wiki/Northeast_megalopolis) is the most populous megalopolis located entirely in the United States, with over 50 million residents, as well as the most urbanized megalopolis in the United States and the megalopolis with the world's largest economic output.
 - [Satellite map images with missing or unclear data](https://en.wikipedia.org/wiki/Satellite_map_images_with_missing_or_unclear_data)